CPJPRINCE/auto_classification_generator/README.md

 ## Accession mode

-There is an alternative method of generating a reference number; having create a code based on the directory hierachy you can simply create one that follows an 'accession number' pattern.
+There is an alternative method of generating a reference number; having create a code based on the directory hierarchy you can simply create one that follows an 'accession number' pattern.
 IE each file or folder regardless of depth will be given a running number; depending on the 'mode' the running number will only apply to Directories, Files or Both!

 ```